-Write Like a Honey Badger (WLHB) is an online writing school dedicated to bringing more voices into the world of food and travel reporting.
+Write Like a Honey Badger is an online writing school dedicated to bringing more voices into the media via scholarships.
 That means we want to see more than the same faces—and those that look like them—gracing contributor pages and climbing the mastheads.
 To encourage new perspectives and invite the outsiders in, we reserve at least one spot in each workshop for a needs-based student.
 This has been part of our core mission since the school launched in 2019.

 Winners don’t pay a dime.
-We’ve baked this cost into our business plan, so we never need to hesitate when someone says that food writing or travel writing is their dream, but they don’t know where to start or how to afford it.
+We’ve baked this cost into our business plan, so we never need to hesitate when someone says that writing is their dream, but they don’t know where to start or how to afford it.

 Interested in applying?
-Please read through our terms and conditions and then fill out the below form at least ten days prior to the beginning of a class.
+Please read through our terms and conditions and then fill out the below form at least a week prior to the beginning of a class.

 WLHB maintains the right to publish the name, photo and a short bio of each winner.
 (If this could be problematic, please reach out.
 We’ll figure out a workaround!
 And note: to keep the classroom an egalitarian experience, we only feature winners after their workshops have concluded.)

 A complimentary workshop with Write Like A Honey Badger

 Please read our terms and conditions, and apply via this form.

 Want to help advance media diversity?
 We’re grateful for any and all assistance — pitch in here!